 Research indicates that young people, despite popular belief, look to their parents and other trusted adults for information and values on sexual health.
 But many parents feel woefully unprepared to have these conversations with their children.
-This 2 hour workshop designed to equip you with the resources and tools necessary to enhance your communication with youth regarding and sex and sexual health.
+This 2 hour workshop is designed to equip you with the resources and tools necessary to enhance your communication with youth regarding sex and sexual health.

 Growing Up WISE Training of Educators